AJ_Watt/Getty Images

 • Admirals Club airport lounge membership

-• Fee checked bags, priority boarding, fee credit for Global Entry or TSA PreCheck membership every five years and more
+• Free checked bags, priority boarding and up to $100 credit for Global Entry or TSA PreCheck membership every four years

 Cons

-• Entry to Admirals Club lounges only when flying with the airline or its partners
+• May only enter Admirals Club lounges when flying with the airline or its partners

 • Low earning rate on regular purchases